mynew4/cmangos-docs-wiki/world_template.md

 #### map

-id from https://github.com/cmangos/issues/wiki/Map.dbc the ScriptName is applied to.
+id from Map.dbc the ScriptName is applied to.

 #### ScriptName